Witold Pilecki: After the war

 In July 1945, Pilecki joined the military intelligence division of the Polish II Corps under Lieutenant General Władysław Anders in Ancona, Italy.
 In October 1945, as relations between the government-in-exile and the Soviet-backed regime of Bolesław Bierut kept deteriorating, Pilecki was ordered by Anders and his intelligence chief, Lieutenant Colonel Stanisław Kijak, to return to Poland and report on the prevailing military and political situation under Soviet occupation.
 By December 1945 he had arrived in Warsaw and begun organizing an intelligence gathering network.
 As the NIE organization had been disbanded, Pilecki recruited former ZOW and TAP members and continued sending information to the government-in-exile.

 To maintain his cover identity, Pilecki lived under various assumed names and changed jobs frequently.
-He worked as a jewelry salesman, a bottle label painter, and as the night manager of a construction warehouse.
+He worked as a jewellery salesman, a bottle label painter, and as the night manager of a construction warehouse.
 However, in July 1946 he was informed that his identity had been uncovered by the Ministry of Public Security.
 Anders ordered him to leave Poland, but Pilecki was reluctant to comply because he had a family in the country and his wife was unwilling to emigrate with their children, as well as due to a lack of a suitable replacement.
 In early 1947, his superiors rescinded the order.

 Arrested on 8 May 1947 by the communist authorities, Pilecki was tortured, but in order to protect other operatives, he did not reveal any sensitive information.
 His case was supervised by Colonel Roman Romkowski.
 A show trial, chaired by Lieutenant Colonel Jan Hryckowian, took place on 3 March 1948.
 Pilecki was charged with illegal border crossings, use of forged documents, failure to enlist in the military, the carrying of illegal firearms, espionage for Anders, espionage for "foreign imperialism" (government-in-exile), and assassination plots against several officials of the Ministry of Public Security.
 Pilecki denied the assassination charges, as well as espionage, although he admitted to passing information to the II Corps, of which he considered himself an officer and thus claimed that he was not breaking any laws.
 He pleaded guilty to the other charges.
 He was sentenced to death on 15 May with three of his comrades.
 Pleas for pardon from a number of Auschwitz survivors were ignored; one of their recipients was Polish prime minister Józef Cyrankiewicz, also an Auschwitz survivor.
 Cyrankiewicz, who had already testified at the trial, instead wrote that Pilecki must be treated harshly as an "enemy of the state".
 Subsequently, on 25 May 1948, Pilecki was executed by Piotr Śmietański with a shot to the back of the head at the Mokotów Prison in Warsaw.
-Several of Pilecki's affiliates were also arrested and tried around the same time, with at least three executed as well; a number of others received death sentences that commuted to prison sentences.
+Several of Pilecki's affiliates were also arrested and tried around the same time, with at least three executed as well; a number of others received death sentences that were commuted to prison sentences.

 Pilecki's burial place has never been found, though it is thought to be in Warsaw's Powązki Cemetery.